Special procedural guarantees

 Further, Section 35 IPA requires that persons conducting the personal interviews “are sufficiently competent to take account of the personal or general circumstances surrounding the application, including the applicant’s cultural origin or vulnerability.”
 There is no publicly available policy reflecting this position and in the experience of the Irish Refugee Council, provisions are made for applicants with special needs on an ad hoc basis and usually subject to intervention from legal representatives or other support workers.[3]

 The IPO does not have specialised units or officers dealing with claims by vulnerable groups.
-Moreover, a group of Panel Members / Caseworkers have received specialised training, based on a module developed by UNHCR, on cases involving unaccompanied children.
+However, a group of Panel Members have received specialised training, based on a module developed by UNHCR, on cases involving unaccompanied children.
 Only officials who have conducted this training can interview unaccompanied children.
-The IPO has also issued guidelines on best practices for reporting cases of potential or actual child abuse or neglect (‘Children First Guidelines’) to its staff.[3]
+It is not known how many panel members have undergone this specialised training.
+The IPO has also issued guidelines on best practices for reporting cases of potential or actual child abuse or neglect (‘Children First Guidelines’) to its staff.[4]

 UNHCR conducts several general training sessions for new staff per year and as requested by the relevant authority.
 UNHCR also holds information sessions and lectures on topics such as the submission of international protection applications, information sessions for newly arrived asylum seekers and the role of the UNHCR in the international protection process.